he159ok/CLUR_UncertaintyEst_FewShot_TextCls/README.md

 The 4 of them are publicly released.
 For the RCV1, please go to its official website to apply for the permission.
 You may download our processed data [here](https://virginiatech-my.sharepoint.com/:f:/g/personal/jianfenghe_vt_edu/ElQs6pR8yBhPqIzBDtXx78YBCnWQd-ABCuBFUL6AKO41sA?e=ZlN6g3), exclude RCV1.
 Once you have the RCV1 permission, please contact jianfenghe@vt.edu for the processed RCV1 datasets and follow the license from RCV1 permission.
-Our 20News, Amazon, Huffposts and RCV1 datasets use the same data split as work "Few-shot Text Classification with Distributional Signatures".
+Our data split of 20News, Amazon, Huffposts and RCV1 datasets are the same as "Few-shot Text Classification with Distributional Signatures".

 Once you have downloaded the data, please put these json files in `data/`.